semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 This command uses packer to create an AMI with everything the agent needs in your AWS account.
 The AMI is based on the Ubuntu 20.04 server.

-<b>3.
-Create the encrypted SSM parameter for the agent type registration token</b>
+### 3. Create the encrypted SSM parameter for the agent type registration token

 When creating your agent type through the Semaphore UI, you get a [registration token][registration token].
 Since this is a sensitive piece of information, create an encrypted AWS SSM parameter with it: